marvin-schmitt/marvin-schmitt/README.md

 - particles like _okay_
 - formal models of these phenomena

+I am also interested in logic and mathematics.

 Some random facts:
 - I am a big fan of strength sports: currently working on my first 200kg conventional deadlift! (currently at 180kg)
 - I love metal music